iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 }
 ```

 As you can see, we are getting result from the server, but the issue is, the data array is empty.
 Let's fix that!
 Let's jump back to our `todo.ts` file in the `server/src/routers` directory.
-If you look at the following line `const todos: any[] = [];`, you will see that we are initializing `todos` an empty array.
+If you look at the following line `const todos: any[] = [];`, you will see that we are initializing `todos` as an empty array.
 Let's change that by adding some data: `const todos: any[] = ["todo1", "todo2", "todo3"];`.
 Now, go back to your browser and refresh the page.
 If everything went well, you would see the following response:

 ```json
 {